lxi-tools/lxi-tools/README.md

 the screenshot image to stdout and pipe it directly to other tools for image processing.

-For example, use ImageMagicks convert tool to automatically convert screenshot image to JPG:
+For example, use ImageMagicks convert tool to automatically convert any screenshot image to JPG:

 ```
     $ lxi screenshot --address 10.42.1.20 - | convert - screenshot.jpg